tkambler/whenLive/README.md

 My experience has been that such a seemingly simple thing to track often isn't.
 The component in question may not be immediately inserted into the document - it may be created as part of an even larger component that won't be inserted until its own setup routines are complete.

 $.whenLive allows you to track the DOM tree insertion of one or more elements, while placing an emphasis on performance.
-When supported, $.whenLive leverages the browser’s [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) notification system.
-In the event that Mutation Observers are unavailable, $.whenLive leverages the relatively new `requestAnimationFrame` function, which you can learn more about [here](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) and [here](http://css-tricks.com/using-requestanimationframe/) - A requestAnimationFrame polyFill is created if that is also unavailable.
+When supported, $.whenLive uses the browser’s [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) notification system.
+In the event that Mutation Observers are unavailable, $.whenLive uses the relatively new `requestAnimationFrame` function, which you can learn more about [here](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) and [here](http://css-tricks.com/using-requestanimationframe/) - A requestAnimationFrame polyFill is created if that is also unavailable.
 In short, recurring functions that are invoked via `requestAnimationFrame` will:

 * Pause when an active browser tab becomes inactive and vice-versa.
 * Run at an interval that is optimized to match the speed at which the browser is able to update the DOM tree.

+## Browser Support

+Browsers that implement Mutation Observers will see the best performance, but browser support should be nearly universal given the requestAnimationFrame polyfill that is put in place as a last resort.

 ## Examples